NamesJ/MutualCredit_DiscordBot/README.md

 *Python 3.7 or greater required*

-You will need at least two users (other than the bot) to use this system.
+You will need at least two users (other than the bot) to properly use this system, as transactions occur between two existing accounts.

 ## Deploy